Bill Huizenga: 2010

-After serving 18 years, Republican incumbent Peter Hoekstra retired to run for the Republican nomination for governor.
+After serving 18 years, Republican incumbent Pete Hoekstra retired to run for the Republican nomination for governor.
 Huizenga defeated Jay Riemersma, State Senator Wayne Kuipers, businessman Bill Cooper, and three others in the Republican primary election—the real contest in this heavily Republican district—on August 3, 2010.
 Huizenga defeated Democratic nominee Fred Johnson, 64% to 32%.
 The district was rated "Solid Republican" by The New York Times.
 The district and its predecessors have been in Republican hands for all but four years since 1873, and without interruption since 1935.

 2012

 Huizenga was reelected, defeating Democratic nominee Willie German Jr., Mary Buzuma of the Libertarian Party, Ronald Graeser of the U.S. Taxpayers Party and William Opalicky of the Green Party.

 2014

 Huizenga was reelected, defeating Democratic nominee Dean Vanderstelt, Ronald Welch of the Libertarian Party and Ronald Graeser of the U.S. Taxpayers Party.

 2016

 Huizenga was reelected, defeating Democratic nominee Dennis Murphy, Erwin Haas of the Libertarian Party, and Matthew Brady of the Green Party.